All about DiNG

 Mock-up in the museum’s inner courtyard

 DING will be future-proof.
-Circularity, sustainability and innovation are paramount; we use ecological materials, invest in sustainable processes and, using a grant from Circular Flanders, we launched an innovative project to process (construction) waste from the city of Ghent into circular facing bricks.
-These are laid around the timber frame structure of the new building.
+Circularity, sustainability and innovation are paramount; we use ecological materials, invest in sustainable processes and, using a grant from Circular Flanders, we developped the Gent Waste Brick for DING, an innovative, circular and pressed facing brick, made from Ghent waste streams.
+These facing bricks are laid around the timber frame structure of the new building.
 Recycling possibilities and replaceability of materials are on the agenda as well.

 We are also developing a physical and digital skeleton: from multifunctional ceilings, floors and walls to a grid of sensors and connections branching out throughout the building.
 Finally, smart building management optimises energy use by controlling sun blinds, lighting, etc. in a sustainable way.
 In this way, we are striving for a climate-neutral museum.
 With all of this, we are laying the foundations for a smart museum infrastructure.
 An infrastructure that meets the needs of the museum today, and at the same time can respond flexibly to the opportunities of the museum tomorrow.